ttokola/roboticTurk/README.md

 ## Subprojects

-Robotic Turk is produced by combination different kind of components, which are providing atleast:
+Robotic Turk is produced by combinating different kind of components, which are providing atleast:

   * [K.O.U.R.A. (the robotic arm)](docs/KOURA.md)